 No flea treatment is complete until you have treated the environment.

-To treat the house and environment you can either hire the services of a professional pest controller or buy a product from your local supermarket.
+To treat the house and environment, you can either hire the services of a professional pest controller or buy a product from your local supermarket.
 Most DIY products come in the form of an aerosol “bomb”.
-Prior to letting the bomb off you and your pets should temporarily vacate the premises.
+Before letting the bomb off you and your pets should temporarily vacate the premises.
 Be aware that flea bombs are toxic to other animals, so all pets (including fish) need to be removed prior to bombing.

 IGR’s: (insect growth regulators) disrupt the cycle of the flea.
 They prevent eggs from hatching, kill larvae and prevent adult fleas from reproducing.
 These most often come in as a bomb/spray.

 A pest controller should be able to spray your house and garden for fleas.
 It is important to specify that you have cat(s) living in the house, so they can use a suitable spray which is safe for pets.

 Wash rugs, cat bedding etc., in the hottest possible cycle.

 Frequent vacuuming will also remove fleas and their eggs.
 One useful tip is to put a flea collar in your vacuum cleaner bag.
 When vacuuming, pay extra attention to corners, skirting boards, under furniture and any other nooks and crannies.
 Also vacuum furniture, curtains etc. This is where the larvae love to hang out, eating dust and debris, so it is vital that you thoroughly vacuum.
 Once you have vacuumed, clean out the bag and dispose of carefully.
 Ensure that every time you vacuum, you empty it to prevent any fleas escaping.

 Cats become infected with tapeworm via fleas, and an appropriate tapeworm treatment will also be necessary.

 Below is a guideline on common flea products and what age they can be used on kittens, it is always important to check with your veterinarian before treating kittens for fleas.